Who Are the "Keepers?" The Behaviors of Successful Long-Term Partners

 She: (peering at the menu and seemingly unaffected) "I need some time to decide."

-Trait Four - Keepers see humor as a sacred part of relationships
+Trait Four: Keepers see humor as a sacred part of relationships.

 Laughter is one of the best antidotes for anxiety, sorrow, loneliness, or frustration.
 People who find the humor in life are more resilient to disappointments.
-They don't laugh inappropriately or use humor to mock, but they do maintain perspective that keeps them aware.
+They don't laugh inappropriately or use humor to mock, but they do maintain a perspective that keeps them aware.

 Keepers don't use laughter to cover when they're feeling uncomfortable.
 They have learned the value of timing and a compassionate heart, and can process sorrow and joy with the same gentle appreciation for life.
 They readily enjoy others who can make them laugh, and help them hold on to their sense of perspective when times are hard.
 They have a keen sense of perspective, and don't use humor to lighten up situations that need to stay serious.